Yading

 The Milk Sea in Aden, Daocheng, Ganzi Tibetan Autonomous Prefecture.

 Nyidên, or Yading (亚丁 (Yàdīng)), is a nature reserve in Daocheng County, in the southwest of Sichuan Province, China.
 It is a mountain sanctuary and major Tibetan pilgrimage site comprising three peaks sanctified by the 5th Dalai Lama.
-The peaks are seen as emanations of the three boddhisatvas Chenrezig (Avalokiteśvara), Jampayang (Manjushri) and Chanadorje (Vajrapani), with Chenrezig being the highest peak at 6032 meters above sea level.
+The peaks are seen as emanations of the three boddhisatvas Chenrezig (Avalokiteśvara), Jampelyang (Manjushri) and Chanadorje (Vajrapani), with Jampelyang being the highest peak at 6032 meters above sea level.
 It is served by Daocheng Yading Airport.